plotly/rasterly/README.md

 r <- rasterizer_build(p)
 str(r)
 ```
 "r" contains image raster and other useful info (like numeric aggregation matrices) to produce image but it does **not** provide any graphs.
-Package `rasterizer` replies on the third parties to display like package `grid` and `ggplot` for static graphs or `plotly` and `loon` for interactive graphs.

 #### Static graph